 Reducing the cost of building a PassivHaus

 4. DIY and Sweat Equity: Consider taking on some of the construction tasks yourself, especially if you have relevant skills.
-Involving friends and family in a DIY approach or leveraging sweat equity can significantly cut down on labor costs.
+Involving friends and family in a DIY approach or leveraging sweat equity can significantly cut down on labour costs.

 Conclusion: